'Greta': Film Review | Berlin 2019

 Never above giving anyone a helping hand, Pedro selects a good-looking patient from his ward, gives him a free handjob and some money for a taxi and subsequently offers the now-vacant bed to Daniela.
 But she refuses to stay at the men’s ward, which is understandable seeing how she’s likely fought all her life to finally be accepted and seen as a woman.

 Indeed, Praca, who wrote the screenplay based on a play by Fernando Melo, doesn’t need to sketch in much of these characters’ backstories.
-Their actions in the present suggest not only a long history of trying to reach out and help one another, but also of past moments of pain that never really went away.
+Their actions in the present suggest not only a long history of trying to reach out and help one another, but also hint at past moments of pain that never really went away.
 Praca is aided immensely by the lived-in performances from Nanini, a renowned TV star in Brazil more famous for his comedy chops, and Weinberg, a cisgender actress recently nominated for an International Emmy for her role on the Brazilian series Psi.
 Their characters’ rapport is more based on looks and body language than dialogue, and Praca knows just how to frame and shoot the frayed yet loving relationship of these two elderly queer people who might not be in love in the amorous sense but who, for all intents and purposes, are there for each other until death do them part.

 That said, sometimes their characters need to compromise a little if they want to get ahead in life.
-So when a bloodied stranger is brought into the hospital under suspicious circumstances, the supposedly morally upright Pedro helps to smuggle out the man who might be a criminal on the run from either a gang or the police.
+So when a bloodied stranger is brought in at the hospital under suspicious circumstances, the supposedly morally upright Pedro helps to smuggle out the man who might be a criminal on the run from either a gang or the police.
 As a result, Daniela can take his bed in the men’s ward.
 The only problem is that the man in question, who calls himself Jean (Demick Lopes), still needs looking after, so Pedro takes him home.

 This midsection is by far the film’s strongest, and Praca makes the most of the ambiguous rapport between Pedro and his charge, who is perhaps just over half his age.
 The uncertainty concerning their needs and motives allows the film to examine the nature of relationships and human behavior in ways that are fascinating and true.
 “Happiness isn’t always fun, Pedro,” Daniela tells him at one point.
 At first sight, this might sound enigmatic, but Praca and his actors manage to suggest that there are many reasons people come and often try to stay together, however incompatible they — or their motives — might be.
-A bedroom conversation between Pedro and Jean before the latter leaves is so full of naked feeling it’s almost impossible to remember Jean is also a serious criminal, so thoroughly has he been humanized.
+A bedroom conversation between Pedro and Jean before the latter leaves is so full of naked feeling it becomes almost impossible to remember Jean is also a serious criminal, so thoroughly has he been humanized.

 A scene at a nightclub involving Daniela also feels like it belongs in a movie from a different era, a once-obligatory stop that doesn’t add all that much to this particular story, which registers as more modern in its storytelling approach.
 And more in general, Daniela’s storyline functioned as a starting point that draws the viewer in early on but gets watered down too much as Jean and Pedro’s relationship takes center stage.
 One thing that is noteworthy about Daniela is the casting: Praca has taken an unusual approach to the debate about how to cast transgender roles and actors.
-Weinberg is a cisgender actress playing a transgender woman, though there's a small role for transgender actress Gretta Sttar as a cisgender woman in the film's closing scenes.
+Here, Weinberg is a cisgender actress playing a transgender woman, though there's a small but crucial role for transgender actress Gretta Sttar as a cisgender woman in the film's closing scenes.

-The things that don't work in the story, however, are minor elements in a film that so daringly explores marginalized lives and bodies, especially within the context of present-day Brazil.
+The few things that don't work in the story, however, are minor elements in a film that so daringly explores marginalized lives and bodies, especially within the context of present-day Brazil.
 Though the pic was no doubt conceived before the recent election of far-right and vehemently anti-LGBTQ president Jair Bolsonaro, it does now play like a daring act of commanding the spotlight for these stories from the margins of Brazilian society.
 None of the characters are perfect, but all of them are vividly alive and trying to live with dignity in the circumstances they find themselves in.
-“I want to be alone,” says Pedro’s favorite diva Greta Garbo — actually the Greta of the title — in her famous line from Grand Hotel, but all of the characters in this particular story can only continue to live by forging connections with others around them, rather than withdrawing.
+“I want to be alone,” says Pedro’s favorite diva Greta Garbo — actually the Greta of the title — in her famous line from Grand Hotel, but all of the characters in this particular story can only continue to live by forging connections with others around them rather than withdrawing into their shells.

 The immensely talented, Fortaleza-born cinematographer Ivo Lopes Araujo (Tattoo) shot Greta on the digital Arri Amira camera, though it looks like beautifully textured 16mm, especially in the film’s frequent penumbral scenes, recalling the glories of celluloid in another nod to Garbo.
 The absence of a musical score adds a welcome verite edge.